AkshatGada/Getting-Started-/README.md

     ```bash
     https://api-gateway.polygon.technology/api/v3/transactions/mainnet?userAddress={userAddress}
     ```
-    # Checking Transaction Status Using Postman
+### Checking Transaction Status Using Postman

 Using Postman, import the API endpoint to check the status of your transaction.
 This query will return details such as the token bridged, the amount, and the current state of the transaction.
+Remember to get your API Key via this [link](https://polygontechnology.notion.site/api-gateway-service-documentation).

 ## Step 5: Understand Transaction States